lpre/Fastcgi-Container/README.md

 # Requirements

-* A C++11 compliant compiler with complete support of C++11 regex (e.g., GCC 4.9 meets the minimum feature set required to build and use MNMLSTC Core)
+* A C++11 compliant compiler with complete support of C++11 regex (e.g., GCC 4.9 meets the minimum feature set required to build the package)
 * GNU build system (Autotools)
 * Currently the framework can be built on Linux only